-Failure to relieve system pressure prior to performing pump service can cause serious personal injury or property damage.
-Systems with meters will still be pressurized even after the hose is emptied
+Hazardous pressure can cause serious personal injury or property damage Failure to relieve system pressure prior to performing pump service or maintenance can cause serious personal injury or property damage.

 Maintenance shall be performed by qualified technicians only.
-Follow the appropriate procedures and warnings as presented in this manual.
+Following the appropriate procedures and warnings as presented in this manual.